manohariw44/ML_projects/README.md

 # Identify Spam emails

 Email inbox is filled with many unneccessory emails.
-It is taking users time reading unneccessory emails. we wanted to build a [ model](https://github.com/manohariw44/ML_projects/blob/main/PY002_Unsupervised_Learning_Python.ipynb) to identify Spam emails by subject heading.
+It is taking users time reading unneccessory emails.
+We wanted to build a [ model](https://github.com/manohariw44/ML_projects/blob/main/PY002_Unsupervised_Learning_Python.ipynb) to identify Spam emails by subject heading.